-Check out our getting started guide for more information about your Blast Box, how to pair it with your Blast Radio profile, and how to broadcast.
+Check out our getting started page for more information about Blast Box, the Blast Radio DAW Plugin, and the Blast Radio Desktop App.

 A full charge on a Blast Box will enable you to broadcast for ~3 hours.
 That said, we recommend plugging your device in while broadcasting to ensure battery life.

 We suggest plugging your device in to a wall to charge it.
 Connecting your device to a computer for charging can cause background noise.